‘General Hospital’ Spoilers: Bobbie And Felicia Uncover Nelle’s Secret

 General Hospital spoilers are teasing the end is in sight for the Nelle (Chloe Lanier) storyline.
 It has been several months since Nelle landed in Port Charles and was revealed to be the kidney donor who saved Josslyn (Eden McCoy) from a very tragic fate.
 When she showed up, fans were suspicious of Nelle.
 From the way she acted to the comments she made about her “plan,” there was something a little off about her.
-Bobbie (Jaclyn Zeman) got the same weird vibe from Nelle as fans had, and she is absolutely sure she wants to expose whatever she feels she is hiding.
+Bobbie (Jaclyn Zeman) got the same weird vibe from Nelle as fans had, and she is sure she wants to expose whatever she feels she is hiding.

 Rumors about who Nelle really is have been circulating across social media and also on the specific pages for General Hospital.
-An important thought was that Nelle may have been a child Carly (Laura Wright) gave up for adoption and may have even forgotten about.
+An important thought was that Nelle might have been a child Carly (Laura Wright) gave up for adoption and may have even forgotten about.
 It appears that may not be the case at all.
 According to Celeb Dirty Laundry, Nelle is actually the daughter of Frank Benson, the man who was Carly’s adoptive father.
 This is all going to be discovered through the detective work of Felicia Scorpio (Kristina Wagner).
 It looks like this was one of the better decisions Bobbie has made, especially because Nelle took the bait Felicia offered.

 Thank you so much to everyone who came & hung out with us today!
 Bellmore was a BLAST.
 Thank you guys.
 Next stop–dinner in Astoria.
 See you tomorrow, New Jersey! #lovethesewomen #grateful #ny #ladiesofgh